evrenesat/translate.js/README.md

 Here's a large list of [pluralization algorithms by language](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html?id=l10n/pluralforms).

-## Working with VDOM libs
+## Working with VDOM libraries

-If you work with VDOM-libs such as [mithril.js](http://mithril.js.org/) you sometimes want to include VDOM nodes into the translation.
+If you work with VDOM-libraries such as [mithril.js](http://mithril.js.org/) you sometimes want to include VDOM nodes into the translation.
 This is possible by using the `arr`-helper.
 It does not convert the translation result to a string but rather returns an array with all the placeholder-replacements left intact.